UICrail/SemanticRSM/README.md

 # Documentation
 ## Wiki
 The Wiki documents the design process, esp. main design choices.
 It is an integrated wiki, accessible via the menu bar.

+## Documentation folder
+Only contains diagrams (class diagrams for instance) and illustrations.
+Better look into the wiki.